guillermo/rake-deploy/README.md

 A deploy system using rake.
 Maybe a light version of capistrano

+You may prefer to see the [updated wiki](http://wiki.github.com/guillermo/rake-deploy/)

 ## Motivation

 Capistrano is a great project, maybe a little big in some cases, but with one big problem: it aims to cover all possible use cases.